Planting the Seeds of Stewardship

 The mission of the Seeds of Stewardship program is to provide educational and meaningful outdoor experiences that empower youth to become the next generation of stewards of Arizona’s wild landscapes.

 We work with youth within Arizona Trail gateway communities using a proven three-tiered approach of experience, education, and service-learning.
-By engaging, inspiring, and empowering middle school and high school students, we help plant the seeds of stewardship for future generations.
+By engaging, inspiring, and empowering students from 5th grade through high school, we help plant the seeds of stewardship for future generations.

 It has been said that people only protect what they love, and they only love what they know.
 How will future generations care enough to save the environment that sustains us unless they get to know it intimately?
 The first step in any successful outdoor education program is experiential learning, which is why we will focus on getting youth from the small towns and communities located near the Arizona National Scenic Trail.

 Students are led in small groups to various forests, canyons, mountains, and exciting realms of the Arizona Trail, all within close proximity to home.
 This supports the place-based educational model (youth are more inclined to learn about what is immediately nearby) and helps connect youth, families, and communities with the natural resources that exist “in their own backyard.”

 After youth have experienced the Arizona National Scenic Trail through exploration and enjoyment, educational components are integrated into the outings.
 These are presented through a variety of on-the-trail lessons based on ecology, botany, biology, geology, and other earth sciences.
 Most of the educational material is presented in an experiential style, with activities, materials, and instruction provided for participants of all learning abilities.

 Our professional outdoor educators work with teachers and administrators to support the present and upcoming curriculum, helping to reinforce what students are already learning – but in an exciting context.